-Laura Reichenbach is a senior associate and project director of Breakthrough-Research, a USAID-funded Council-led consortium aiming to improve healthy behaviors and norms across key global health areas.
-Before joining the Population Council she was social scientist and director of the Center for Reproductive Health at icddr,b in Dhaka, Bangladesh.
-Her research has addressed such reproductive health issues as family planning and unintended pregnancy, maternal health, cervical cancer, and STIs and HIV/AIDS.
-She has also worked on issues of gender and human resources for health.
-Reichenbach has experience in a variety of geographic settings, with particular experience in South Asia where she spent more than 10 years working in Pakistan and Bangladesh.
+Laura Reichenbach is a senior associate and project director of Breakthrough-RESEARCH, a USAID-funded Council-led consortium aiming to improve healthy behaviors and norms across key global health areas.
+Before joining the Population Council, she was social scientist and director of the Center for Reproductive Health at icddr,b in Dhaka, Bangladesh.
+Her research has addressed such reproductive health issues as family planning and unintended pregnancy, adolescent reproductive health, maternal health, cervical cancer, and STIs and HIV/AIDS.
+She also has expertise in implementation science research and has worked on issues of gender and human resources for health.
+She has published numerous peer reviewed articles and two edited volumes on reproductive health and gender and the health workforce.
+Reichenbach has experience in a variety of geographic settings, with particular experience in South Asia where she spent more than 10 years living and working in Pakistan and Bangladesh.

-Reichenbach received her master’s in public administration from the Harvard Kennedy School of Government and her PhD from the Harvard School of Public Health.
+Reichenbach received her master’s in public administration from the Harvard Kennedy School of Government and her doctoral degree from the Harvard T.H.
+Chan School of Public Health.